jars of face cream

 Why Beef Tallow?

-I chose beef tallow as the base for my face cream for several reasons.
-First, I saw one too many TikTok influencers talking about it.
-This led to my curiosity of how closely it’s supposed resemble the natural oils our skin produces.
-I initially bought a small tub to try from Amazon and was blown away by how different and immediately soothing it was on my sensitive skin.
+I chose beef tallow as the base for my face cream after hearing multiple influencers talk about its benefits.
+What intrigued me most was that tallow is rich in fatty acids and closely resembles our skin’s natural oils, making it ideal for hydration and protection.
+I initially bought a small tub to try from Amazon and was blown away by how soothing it was on my sensitive skin.
 In fact, after a few days of using it, I was raving about it’s skin-friendly properties to anyone I met.
-BUT, I didn’t like it’s smell, and was doubtful about it’s raw materials.
-So, I sought to figure out how to fix it myself after reading a few blogs about de-odorizing tallow and the types of fat to make the best creams.
+However, I didn’t like it’s smell, and was doubtful about it’s raw materials.
+So, I sought to figure out how to fix it after reading a few blogs about de-odorizing tallow and the types of fat to make the best creams.

 Given this is the first time I am using an animal product on my face, I had to make sure that I was sourcing it ethically.
 Lucky for me, I have a family run, grass-fed Wagyu farm just an hour away called Peeler Farms and I had some fat delivered by someone who worked there, and lived nearby!
 Knowing that it’s not factory-farmed meat and that the cows are raised with care and attention definitely makes it a lot easier to accept it’s animal origin.